 Experienced Model UN students can also purchase the How to Win Awards in Model United Nations e-book written by Best Delegate Co-Founders Ryan Villanueva and Kevin Felix Chan.
 The e-book is $20.

 Meet Your Teachers

 Best Delegate is a global education company that has provided online Model UN resources to more than 3 million participants and runs the Model UN Institute for nearly 1,000 students every summer.
 Our Online Debates are led by MUN educators - meet just a few outstanding members of our team below!

-Enroll by Thursday @ 11:59pm ET to save your spot in the next Model United Nations Online Debate, and use code SDG20 for $20 off!
+Enroll by Thursday @ 11:59pm ET to save your spot in the next Model United Nations Online Debate!
 Click on your chosen level below.

 Frequently Asked Questions

 Students are highly recommended to have the following: a laptop or tablet with a video camera, a microphone, headset or earphones, high-speed Internet access, a quiet space, and their own email address.
 We will be using Zoom as the online platform.